rrogelpe/Concentration/README.md

 # Concentration Dominoes
-Developed the game Concentration using Python and a graphics library
+A simulation of the game Concentration

+Program was built using python and a graphics library

-To play the game copy files into a folder and run the game.py file
+To play game copy files into a folder and run game.py